-Option Description NOTE: This feature does not work if you turn off your computer using the switch on a power strip or surge protector or if Auto Power is set to disabled.
+Option Description NOTE: This feature does not work if you turn off your computer using the switch on a power strip or surge protector or if Auto Power is set to disabled .
 Deep Sleep Control Allows you to define the controls when Deep Sleep is enabled.
 Disabled Enabled in S5 only Enabled in S4 and S5 This option is Disabled by default.
 Fan Control Override Allows you to determine the speed of the system fan.
 When this option is enabled, the system fan runs at the maximum speed.
 This option is disabled by default.
 USB Wake Support Allows you to enable the USB devices to wake the computer from standby mode.
 Wake on LAN/WWAN This option allows the computer to power up from the off state when triggered by a special LAN signal.
 This feature only works when the computer is connected to AC power supply.
 Disabled - Does not allows the system to power on by special LAN signals when it receives a wake-up signal from the LAN or wireless LAN.
-AN LAN or WLAN - Allows the system to be powered on by special LAN or wireless LAN signals. • LAN Only - Allows the system to be powered on by special LAN signals.
-LAN with PXE Boot - A wakeup packet sent to the system in either the S4 or S5 state, that will cause the system to wake-up and immediately boot to PXE.
-WLAN Only - Allows the system to be powered on by special WLAN signals.
+LAN or WLAN - Allows the system to be powered on by special LAN or wireless LAN signals. • LAN Only - Allows the system to be powered on by special LAN signals.
+LAN with PXE Boot - A wakeup packet sent to the system in either the S4 or S5 state, that will cause the system to wake-up and immediately boot to PXE. • WLAN Only - Allows the system to be powered on by special WLAN signals.
 This option is Disabled by default.
 Block Sleep Allows you to block entering to sleep (S3 state) in OS environment.
 This option is disabled by default.
 Intel Ready Mode Allows you to enable the capability of Intel Ready Mode Technology.
 This option is disabled by default.
+Table 13.
+POST behavior Option Description Numlock LED Allows you to enable or disable the Numlock feature when your computer starts.
+This option is enabled by default.